SUMMARY OF OUR SERVICES

 Energy Performance Certificates (EPCs)

 From 1st October 2008 landlords in England and Wales offering property for rent were required by law to provide prospective tenants with an Energy Performance Certificate for their property.
 The certificates must be provided free either when (or before) any written information about the property is provided to prospective tenants or a viewing is conducted.
 A new certificate will not be required on each let since, in the case of rental property; EPCs will be valid for 10 years.
 The requirement was introduced to comply with the EU's Energy Performance of Buildings Directive (EPBD) which applies to all property, including rented property.
 We can arrange an EPC inspection for our landlord clients upon request.
+As from April 2018 all rental properties must have an energy rating of E or better.

 What is an Assured Shorthold Tenancy?